Cambodian jungle girl

-The Cambodian jungle girl is a Vietnamese woman who emerged from the jungle in Ratanakiri province, Cambodia on January 13, 2007.
+The Cambodian jungle girl is a Vietnamese woman who emerged from the forest in Ratanakiri province, Cambodia on January 13, 2007.
 A family in a nearby village claimed that the woman was their daughter Rochom P'ngieng (born 1981) who had disappeared 18 or 19 years previously; the story was covered in most media as one of a feral child who lived in the jungle for most of her life.
-However, some reporters and non-governmental organizations (NGOs) questioned this explanation and suggested that she instead might be an unrelated woman who had been held in captivity.
+However, some reporters and Non-governmental organizations (NGOs) questioned this explanation and suggested that she instead might be an unrelated woman who had been held in captivity.
 The woman stayed with the family until 2016, when a Vietnamese man claimed that the woman was his daughter who had disappeared in 2006 at age 23, following a mental breakdown.
 He was able to provide documentation about the woman's birth and disappearance, and shortly after brought her back to his village in Vietnam.
 He received the support of her adoptive family as well as the approval of immigration officials.

 Discovery

-She came to international attention after emerging filthy, naked and scarred from the dense jungle of Ratanakiri province in remote northeastern Cambodia on January 13, 2007.
+She came to international attention after emerging filthy, naked and scarred from a forest in Ratanakiri province in remote northeastern Cambodia on January 13, 2007.
 After a villager noticed food missing from a lunch box, he staked out the area, spotted the woman, gathered some friends and caught her.
 There have also been reports of a naked man who was seen with the woman and ran away when challenged.
-Some reports have him carrying a sword; some villagers believe he was a jungle spirit.
+Some reports have him carrying a sword; some villagers believe he was a forest spirit.